Golden Horde: Internal organization

 The Golden Horde's elites were descended from four Mongol clans, Qiyat, Manghut, Sicivut and Qonqirat.
 Their supreme ruler was the Khan, chosen by the kurultai among Batu Khan's descendants.
 The prime minister, also ethnically Mongol, was known as "prince of princes", or beklare-bek.
 The ministers were called viziers.
 Local governors, or basqaqs, were responsible for levying taxes and dealing with popular discontent.
 Civil and military administration, as a rule, were not separate.

 The Horde developed as a sedentary rather than nomadic culture, with Sarai evolving into a large, prosperous metropolis.
 In the early 14th century, the capital was moved considerably upstream to Sarai Berqe, which became one of the largest cities of the medieval world, with 600,000 inhabitants.
 Sarai was described by the famous traveller Ibn Battuta as "one of the most beautiful cities ... full of people, with the beautiful bazaars and wide streets", and having 13 congregational mosques along with "plenty of lesser mosques".
 Another contemporary source describes it as "a grand city accommodating markets, baths and religious institutions".
 An astrolabe was discovered during excavations at the site and the city was home to many poets, most of whom are known to us only by name.

-Despite Russian efforts at proselytizing in Sarai, the Mongols clung to their traditional animist or shamanist beliefs until Uzbeg Khan (1312–41) adopted Islam as a state religion.
-Several rulers of Kievan Rus' – Mikhail of Chernigov and Mikhail of Tver among them – were reportedly assassinated in Sarai, but the Khans were generally tolerant and even released the Russian Orthodox Church from paying taxes.
+Despite Russian efforts at proselytizing in Sarai, the Mongols clung to their traditional animist or shamanist beliefs until Uzbeg Khan (1312–1341) adopted Islam as a state religion.
+Several rulers – Mikhail of Chernigov and Mikhail of Tver among them – were reportedly assassinated in Sarai, but the khans were generally tolerant and even released the Russian Orthodox Church from paying taxes.
+The conquered peoples were not discouraged from practicing their religion and religious dignitaries had protected status whenever they visited the Golden Horde.
+The Franciscan friar Iohanca wrote in 1320 that they "could not care less to what religion someone belongs as long as he performs the required services, pay tributes and taxes and satisfies his military obligations according to their laws".
+Russian Orthodox clergy in particular often enjoyed the protection of the khan and the Russian Church flourished under Mongol rule.

 Provinces

-The Mongols favored decimal organization, which was inherited from Genghis Khan.
-It is said that there were a total of ten political divisions within the Golden Horde.
-The Golden Horde majorly was divided into Blue Horde (Kok Horde) and White Horde (Ak Horde).
-Blue Horde consisted of Pontic–Caspian steppe, Khazaria, Volga Bulgaria, while White Horde encompassed the lands of the princes of the left hand: Taibugin Yurt, Ulus Shiban, Ulus Tok-timur, Ulus Ezhen Horde.
+The Golden Horde majorly was divided into the Blue Horde (kok orda) and the White Horde (ak orda).
+The Chinggis Nāme says that the yassa "gave Sayin khan the right wing with the regions surrounding the River Itil [Volga], and he gave Ejen the left wing with the regions near the Syr Daria River".